Fire

 Batwa pygmies traditional fire lighting method

-The Batwa people live in the area around Bwindi Mgahinga National Park.
-This park is significant because it houses half of the world’s mountain gorilla population.
-The Batwa were the last tribe permitted to hunt in this national park before…
+The Batwa people live around Bwindi Mgahinga National Park in Uganda.
+This park is significant because it houses half the world’s mountain gorilla population.
+The Batwa were the last tribe permitted to hunt in this national park before they were…

 Camelthorn as firewood